SantiagoOrtiz/Che_Math/README.md

 # Che_Math
 This repository was created to collect all the coded-related homework and projects developed within the course $Mathematical$ $Methods$ $in$ $Chemical$ $Engineering$ from the Chemical and Petroleum Engineering Department at the University of Pittsburgh.
 The programming languages used for this purpose are Julia and Python.

-## Project 2: Kinetic parameter estimation from experimental dataset using Julia
+## Project 2: Kinetic Parameter Estimation from Experimental Dataset using Julia

+Introducing KIPET : A novel open-source software package for kinetic parameter estimation from experimental datasets including spectra

 ### 1. Plotting data: